Shanna-not-Shawna/work-day-scheduler/README.md

 ## Description

 This is a schedule application that will allow the user to add tasks to their daily work schedule.
-This project was created with HTML, CSS and JavaScript.
+This project was created with HTML, CSS and jQuery.

 ## Usage